-Figure 7 shows an image of what the urban biotope network in the Kurosaki Area could be.
-The general concept is to connect as much as possible the existing water and green areas.
-In the first phase, a green belt has been proposed in the zones along the Dokaiwan and existing rivers.
-The biotope network consists of a southern part and northern part and has been set on a mesh of 250m.
-The southern part is the zone of the existing residential and commercial area where the existing green areas have been connected.
-Especially in the most southern part are still large green areas left, mainly the foot of the mountains.
-A new green infrastructure network has been introduced in the northern part, where the industrial area is located.
 In this part, a further changing of the industrial structure in the Kitakyushu Industrial Area has been supposed.
 So, a new industrial structure could be imagined with new and higher buildings, or even this zone could become in the future residential area as well.
+For the northern part, the use of a grid has been introduced.
+The basic chosen grid was 1x1km for the year 2025, 500x500m for the year 2050, 250x250m for the year 2075 and 125x125m for the year 2100.
 The space in between the high buildings has been used to bring a part of the water of the bay more close to the residential area in the south.
-The left over space in between the buildings has been emphasized (an ecotone is the border area between two different ecosystems, in this case, the Dokaiwan and the industrial area).
+The left over space in between the buildings has been filled up with greenery zones.
+From an ecological point of view, the restoration of the ecotone has been emphasized (an ecotone is the border area between two different ecosystems, in this case, the Dokaiwan and the industrial area).
+Figure 7 shows an image of what the urban biotope network in the Kurosaki Area could be.